 Armenia is getting more and more popular among tourists, especially now that the country has become more accessible.
 Thanks to the low-cost airlines offering flights to Yerevan, the capital city, and Gyumri (second largest city) traveling to Armenia is so much easier and cheaper.

-If you are still wondering if it’s worth to visit Armenia I put together this photo gallery with pictures of Armenia to show you that yes, it is.
+If you are still wondering if it’s worth visiting Armenia I put together this photo gallery with pictures of Armenia to show you that yes, it is.

 I know that pictures are often worth more than words and often I see myself booking tickets to a new destination after seeing some beautiful photos from there.
 Hopefully, these Armenia pictures that I took during my many visits to the country will help you decide and you will plan a trip to Armenia soon too!